 Business Register and the Tax Administration

-If you want to start a new business in the Netherlands, you need to register with the Netherlands Chamber of Commerce KVK and the Dutch Tax Administration.
+You have moved to the Netherlands.
+You want to start a business in the Netherlands.
+How do you do that?
+To make it official, you need to register with the Netherlands Chamber of Commerce KVK and the Tax Administration.

 Have your papers in order before entering the Netherlands